classiebit/eventmie-pro-docs/resources/docs/1.7/events/repetitive-events.md

 ---

->{primary} It also shows you calculations of each schedule days and time in realtime.
+>{primary} It also shows you calculations of each schedule days and time in real time.

 ---